instructor-ai/instructor/docs/concepts/enums.md

+---
+title: Using Enums and Literals in Pydantic for Role Management
+description: Learn how to implement Enums and Literals in Pydantic to manage standardized user roles with a fallback option.
+---

 To prevent data misalignment, we can use Enums for standardized fields.
 Always include an "Other" option as a fallback so the model can signal uncertainty.

 ```python hl_lines="7 12"